-The Bank has adopted a 'zero tolerance' policy towards fraud, bribery and corruption and as such will seek to take disciplinary and / or legal action against those who perpetrate, are involved in, or assist with fraudulent or improper activities.
-The Fraud risk management and Investigations (FRM) unit manages the fraud risk and investigations for the Bank.
-The unit monitors transactions originating from Cards, POS and other Digital channels, either internally or through outsourcing arrangements.

-The unit is also responsible for managing Incidents and conducting investigations across the Bank and maintenance of Operational Loss Database.
+The Bank has adopted a 'zero tolerance' policy towards fraud, bribery and corruption and as such takes disciplinary and / or legal action against those who perpetrate, are involved in, or assist with fraudulent or improper activities.
+The Fraud Risk Management and Investigations (FRM) unit manages the fraud risk and investigations for the Bank.
+The unit monitors transactions originating from Cards, POS and Retail and Wholesale Banking Digital channels, either internally or through outsourcing arrangements.
+The unit is also responsible for managing incidents and conducting investigations across the Bank and maintenance of Fraud Risk register and Loss Database.

-Proactive and preventive approach adopted for fraud-risk management is a key success factor in combating the increasing frauds perpetrated against financial institutions in UAE and internationally keeping in line with the fraud trends in the market.
+Proactive and preventive approach adopted for fraud-risk management is a key success factor in combating the increasing frauds perpetrated against financial institutions in UAE and internationally keeping in line with the fraud trends in the UAE market.
+Fraud monitoring has been strengthened through implementation of rules with defined thresholds following preventive and detective approach.
 The Bank continued to strengthen its anti-fraud measures by centralizing its fraud management capabilities, increased fraud awareness to the employees and customers, as well as initiating various projects to drive fraud prevention through use of technology and systems.